JFRH30/chat/README.md

 - Set up angular element in app.module.ts

-* Note: that do not boostrap any component in NgModule decorator this will cause error. because we are boostrapping the custom element already in ngDoBoostrap.
+- Note: that do not boostrap any component in NgModule decorator because we are boostrapping the custom element already in ngDoBoostrap.

 ```code
 ...